robertsLando/Zwave2Mqtt-docker/README.md

 Docker container for Zwave2Mqtt Gateway and Control Panel app using pkg

+**ATTENTION: STARTING FROM Z2M 2.1.1 OZW 1.4 SUPPORT HAS ENDED AND `latest` TAG WILL ALWAYS HAVE OZW 1.6**

 > **Image size acually is lower than 80MB**

 ```bash